 In fact, far from getting to the bottom of things (because if these accusations were true, they would be quite serious), what is actually found is evidence to suggest misconduct by his accusers: think Obama surveillance and Democratic efforts to influence the election—yes, even Clinton’s Russian ties.
 Or, as it pertains to Comey, concerns about Attorney General Loretta Lynch’s independence; which is why Trump has every right to try to steer the conversation back to Clinton’s actual crimes.
 Why shouldn’t he?
 I would.

-Yes, investigations into Trump’s conduct will only result in regret for Democrats, revealing scandal after scandal and strengthening the resolve of the person on the street to ignore what is reported by the legacy media, altogether, at least as it pertains to Trump.
+Yes, investigations into Trump’s conduct will only result in regret for Democrats, revealing scandal after scandal and strengthening the resolve of the man on the street to ignore what is reported by the legacy media altogether, at least as it pertains to Trump.